Second variation of Selberg zeta functions and curvature asymptotics: Introduction

 Initially, we prove the first and second variational formulas, Proposition \ref{firstvarlogszf} and Theorem \ref{second_variation_geod_sum}, respectively, by differentiating the definition of the logarithm of the Selberg zeta function and verifying convergence.
 As we proceed directly using the sum over closed geodesics, we must compute the first and second variation of the length of each closed geodesic.
 To compute the first variation, although this would follow from \cite{Ax-Sch-2012}, we compute in a more classical and direct way using Gardiner's formula, obtaining an equivalent but superficially different formula.
 However, unlike the first variational formula of \cite{Ax-Sch-2012}, one can read-off the terms in Gon's formula directly from our Proposition \ref{lengthvarprop1}.

-The asymptotics of the second variation of $\log Z(s)$ are obtained by locating the dominant term in our formula as $s \to \infty$.
-When $s=m\ge 0$ is an integer, the variation is the difference of the Ricci-curvature of the Hodge bundle $H^0(\mathcal K^m)$ over the Teichm\"u{}ller space and the Quillen curvature.
+The asymptotics of the second variation of $\log Z(s)$ are obtained by locating the dominant term in our formula as $\Re s \to \infty$.
+When $s=m\ge 0$ is an integer, the variation is the difference of the curvature of the vector bundle $H^0(\Sigma_t, \mathcal K_t^m)\to t\in \mathcal T $ over the Teichm\"uller space $\mathcal T$ and the Quillen curvature.
 The Quillen curvature is well-known and is given by a second degree polynomial in $m$.
-We therefore obtain the full expansion of the Ricci-curvature.
-Apart from the case of abelian varieties this seems the first case where a full expansion of the Ricci-curvature has been obtained.
+We therefore obtain the full expansion of the curvature $\cher^{(m)}(\mu, \mu)$.
+Apart from the case of abelian varieties this seems the first case where a full expansion of $\cher^{(m)}(\mu, \mu)$ has been obtained.